 We’ll go over that in a bit, but first a quick overview.

 Some hostels are also open to different kinds of exchanges.
-If you know your way around social media, photography or videography, there might be opportunities for you.
-I’ve met people that scored free stays in exchange for painting a mural or hosting music gigs as well — be creative!
+If you know your way around social media, photography or videography, there might be even more unique volunteering opportunities available.
+I’ve met people who scored free stays in exchange for painting a mural or hosting music gigs as well — be creative!

 How many hours do I have to work?